 The Town is required by Federal or State law to provide certain benefits to its workforce.
-This category of expenditures includes life insurance, health insurance, Medicare, retirement assessments, unemployment, worker's compensation, retiree sick benefits, as well as the annual contribution to the Other Post-Employment Benefits Trust Fund.
+This category of expenditures includes life insurance, health insurance, Medicare, retirement assessments, unemployment, workers' compensation, other retiree benefits, as well as the annual contribution to the Other Post-Employment Benefits Trust Fund.

 Health insurance for active and retired employees is the largest expenditure in this area of the budget.
-Collectively, they represent 50% of all employee benefits spending.
-This includes the contribution to the Town's Trust Fund for other-post employment benefits which is budgeted at \$350,000 for FY16.
-The Town's Annual Required Contribution (ARC), as calculated by actuaries, for fully funding its other post-employment benefit obligation is approximately \$5.5 million.
+Collectively, they represent 51% of all employee benefits spending.
+This includes the contribution to the Town's Trust Fund for other-post employment benefits, which is budgeted at \$450,000 for FY18.
+The Town's Annual Required Contribution (ARC), as calculated by actuaries, for fully funding its other post-employment benefit obligation is approximately \$5 million.
 This level of funding cannot be achieved immediately without significant cuts to services or additional increases in the tax levy.
-Health insurance for active employees comprises 64% of all health insurance expenses while retirees make up 33%.
-The county retirement assessment is the second largest expenditure in this category representing 37% of the total budget.
+Health insurance for active employees comprises 64% of all health insurance expenses while retirees make up 32%.
+The county retirement assessment is the second largest expenditure in this category representing 38% of the total budget.
 These assessments have increased considerably over the past few years.
 The Town has been able to mitigate some of the increase by adopting a new payment schedule that saves approximately \$125,000 per year.